 Adopting type uncertainty in a model of the labor market therefore has several important implications for understanding labor market outcomes, such as an alternative explanation for why unemployed are increasingly unlikely to find a job, and are increasingly likely to choose nonparticipation, as unemployment duration increases; an explanation for a fall in starting wages as unemployment duration increases; and a mechanism that generates greater volatility of unemployment in response to productivity shocks than standard equilibrium search models.
-Potentially useful extensions include allowing for a gender difference in priors in the labor market, or a role for ego utility in the search decisions of workers.
+Based on our experimental findings, potentially useful extensions include allowing for a gender difference in priors in the labor market, or a role for ego utility in the search decisions of workers.